Rohit-Nandagawali/ecommerce-cart-redux/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request.

 ## License
+ Ecommerce Website with React-Redux is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this project as per the terms of the MIT License.